Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Access policy → secret access (who can read secrets)**

-### Question #8 💩💩💩🐣
+### Question #8 💩💩🐣

-As part of your application build process, you need to deploy a group of resources to Azure by using an Azure Resource Manager template located on GitHub.
+<mark>As part of your application build process, you need to deploy a group of resources to Azure by using an Azure Resource Manager template located on GitHub.</mark>

 Which three action should you perform in sequence?